JozanLeClerc/lowbat-gnu/README.md

 # lowbat

-Very small script that runs in the background and warns you when your battery is low.
+Very small script that runs in the background and warns you when your battery is low until you plug your laptop in.

 ## Dependencies